ccn0/terter/README.md

 ### Chrome/Edge/Chromium

 - Go to `chrome://extensions`, and turn on Developer Mode.
-- Unpack the terter.zip, then click Load Unpacked
+- Decompress the terter.zip to a seperate folder, then click Load Unpacked
-- Select the unpack `terter\` directory
+- Select the unpacked `terter\` directory

 ### Firefox